Lang Ning Liu - Pianist

 Lang Ning Liu brings an introspective approach to both the contemporary and classical repertoire, with performances that couple breathtaking technical mastery with profound and eloquent musicality.
 Her uncommon artistic range and the compelling immediacy of her interpretations offer listeners distinctively original concert experiences.
 Anthony Tommasini of The New York Times hailed her as "a sensitive, extremely compelling artist", and praised her "elegant pianism, warmth and artistic maturity".
 Musical America has remarked on her "miraculous strength and confident breadth."

-Ms. Liu has accumulated numerous prestigious awards and prizes, including top honors from Cologne International Piano Competition, the Steuermann Memorial Prize, the Juilliard Concerto Competition, the China-France Mi Do International Piano Competition, and the Xing Hai National Piano Competition.
+Ms. Liu has accumulated numerous prestigious awards and prizes, including top honors from the Juilliard Concerto Competition, Steuermann Memorial Prize, the China-France Mi Do International Piano Competition, and the Xing Hai National Piano Competition.
 She is a frequent recipient of artistic grants in recognition of her contribution to the arts throughout Canada, United States, and Asia.

 A native of China, Lang Ning Liu began her piano studies at age 4, though largely self-taught except for some guidance by her mother.
 She made her debut in a local auditorium when she was 8.
 At 11, Ms. Liu entered the Central Conservatory of Music in Beijing with the highest honors.
 During her studies there, she made her orchestral debut with the Beijing Philharmonic Orchestra, performing Beethoven's Piano Concerto No. 1.
 Ms. Liu entered The Glenn Gould School in Toronto, where she began her undergraduate studies at 17 on full scholarship from Sing Tao Daily Foundation.
-She completed her studies in Master of Music in Piano Performance at the renowned Juilliard School in New York.
-Her musical development has been influenced by a number of distinguished musicians, most notably Julian Martin and Marietta Orlov.
+She completed her studies in Master of Music in Piano Performance at The Juilliard School in New York, under the tutelage of Julian Martin.